Chedwin/HurricaneGameEngine/Hurricane/Hurricane/README.txt

 OpenGL (GLEW)			- Graphics
 OpenAL					- Audio
-Bullet					- Physics and collision detection (could possibly be removed) Lua Script				- Scripting, only to be used in game engine class at Humber College
+Bullet					- Physics and collision detection (could possibly be removed) Lua Script				- Scripting (only to be used in game engine class at Humber College)